 The primary mission of Project Lifesaver is to provide timely response to save lives and reduce potential injury for adults and children who wander due to Alzheimer’s, autism, and other related conditions or disorders.
 The task of searching for wandering or lost individuals with Alzheimer’s, autism, Down syndrome, dementia or other cognitive conditions is a growing and serious responsibility.
 Without effective procedures and equipment, searches can involve multiple agencies, hundreds of officers, countless man hours and thousands of dollars.

 More importantly, because time is of the essence, every minute lost increases the risk of a tragic outcome.
 Working hand in hand with trained public safety agencies,Project Lifesaver International (PLI) will help you save time, money and most importantly, your loved ones.

-For Public Safety Agency’s to Protect “At Risk” Individuals
+Project Lifesaver International Introducing A More Inclusive Approach For Public Saftey Agency’s To Protect “At Risk” Individuals

 Project Lifesaver is the premier Search & Rescue (SAR) program specifically designed for “At Risk” individuals who are prone to the life threatening behavior of wandering.